Abdominal exercises are not essential to getting a toned abdomen, according to athlete Hunter McIntyre.

 A strong core is important to prevent injuries, and there are several ways to strengthen it: Exercises such as squats and deadlifts require core commitment.
 Equipment such as the rowing machine also works in the core, reports Business Insiders Gabby Landsverk.
 Outside of the gym, McIntyre recommends walking a lot because experts say it can help you lose weight.
 First, it burns calories while providing health benefits such as improved immune system and a reduced risk of coronary artery disease.

 Ultimately, any kind of training helps get in shape, McIntyre says.
 If you do not have access to a gym, he recommends packing some weight in a backpack and running up and down a hill, working out in the garden or doing push-ups and squats while watching TV.
 “As long as you’re moving, you’re on the right track,” McIntyre said.

 Hanging leg raises and cable crushers can show your abdominal muscles

 McIntyre went astray as a teenager, was thrown out of various rehab clinics and struggled to find meaning in life.
-After working as a lumberjack in Montana for six months at the age of 18, he not only put on 60 pounds, but also realized he was capable of doing the hard work, he says.
+After working as a lumberjack in Montana for six months at the age of 18, he not only gained 70 pounds of muscle mass, but also realized he was capable of providing the hard work, he says today.

-It does not have to be extreme in terms of fitness, it can just go as far as spontaneously running a 10K with your kids or playing rugby with your friends, McIntyre says.
+In terms of fitness, it does not have to be as extreme as the Hyrox world champion.
+It’s enough that you train enough to be able to spontaneously run ten kilometers with your children or play rugby with your friends, says McIntyre.
 “A side effect is that it creates a nice body.”

 This text was translated from English by Marlene Schulze You can find the original here.